nagarjunvinukonda/fanthom_radiant/README.md

-# fanthom_radiant Programming Challenge: ROS1
+# fathom_radiant Programming Challenge: ROS1

 The aim of this project is to read the csv file and compute the time difference between each row and compare with the existing ground truth in dataset.
-This project reads the existing Dataset.csv in fanthom_radiant/src folder.
+This project reads the existing Dataset.csv in fathom_radiant/src folder.
 Hence, no need to provide path for csv.
 I have also ensured if the user has a preference for providing csv path, he can provide it in the launch file as a ros param and comment out to modify the code accordingly.

 Though the project requires me to complete using ROS2.
 My PC doesn't have enough resources and system requirements to install *ROS2*, *Calcon*.
 Hence, I am using Ubuntu 18.0.4 ROS1 melodic for this project to simplify and complete it within 4hrs time.